-The Company's working during the year is better than previous year.
-The Company's total Revenue during the year was Rs.
-66949.85 Lakh that represents an increase of 24.50 % over the sales of Rs.
-53775.00 Lakh in the previous year.
-The Profit earned after tax is Rs.
-6509.01 Lakh in the current year represents an increase of 34.66 % against Rs.
-4833.59 Lakh in the previous year.
+The Company's working during the year is very satisfactory as compared to last year performance.
+The Company's total Revenue was Rs.76887.55 Lakh that represents an increase of 14.84% over Rs.
+66949.85 Lakh in the previous year.
+The total comprehensive income after tax is Rs.7208.70 Lakh in the current year represents an increase of 9.9% against Rs.6559.11 Lakh in the previous year.

-All the efforts put in by the Management have led to a very stable and conducive work environment in the Company and paves way for the future growth.
-The Board acknowledges strong commitment and on-the-ground efforts of all the employees towards the growth of the organization.
+The efforts by the Management have lead to very stable and healthy work environment in the Company and paves way for the future growth.
+The Management always takes efforts for its employees for better growth of an organization at all levels.
+The Board acknowledges strong commitment and on the ground efforts of all employees towards the growth of the Organization.